Help us improve your experience.

 To load configuration data from a local file on the configuration management server, set the load() method’s path parameter to the absolute or relative path of the file.
 For example:

 You can also load configuration data from a file located on the Junos device or at a URL that is reachable from the Junos device.
-To load configuration data from a file on the Junos device, set the url parameter to the absolute or relative path of the file on the client device, and include any other parameters required for the load operation.
+To load configuration data from a file on the Junos device, set the url parameter to the absolute or relative path of the file on the target device, and include any other parameters required for the load operation.
 For example:

 To load configuration data from a file at a remote URL, set the url parameter to the FTP location or Hypertext Transfer Protocol (HTTP) URL of a remote file, and include any other parameters required for the load operation.
 For example: